 SCHOOL FACILITIES $05.4 AP.1

+Use of Automated External Defibrillators (AEDs)

+Each school’s emergency plan shall include procedures to be followed in case of a medical emergency, a written cardiac emergency response plan, and a diagram that clearly identifies the location of each AED.
+Procedures for the use and training of AEDs shall be included in the emergency response plan.

 EXPLANATION: HB 331 AMENDS KRS 158.162 TO REQUIRE EACH SCHOOL TO HAVE A WRITTEN CARDIAC EMERGENCY RESPONSE PLAN.
 IT ALSO REQUIRES THE DISTRICT TO MAINTAIN A PORTABLE AUTOMATED EXTERNAL DEFIBRILLATOR (AED) IN EVERY MIDDLE AND HIGH SCHOOL BUILDING, AND AS FUNDS BECOME AVAILABLE, AT SCHOOL-SANCTIONED MIDDLE AND HIGH SCHOOL ATHLETIC PRACTICES AND COMPETITIONS, AND TO ADOPT PROCEDURES FOR THE USE OF AEDS DURING EMERGENCIES.